ThomasBurleson/swiz-framework/README.markdown

 ### History:

+- 3/13/2011: Fix to support propertyChains in InjectProcessor; e.g. [Inject(source="employeeModel.selectedEmployee.address")] where parts of the chain may be null.
 - 9/30/2010: Moved custom extensions to [swiz_extensions_2](http://github.com/ThomasBurleson/swiz-extensions_2) repository
 - 9/30/2010: Integrated mainline Swiz features for SwizLogger
 - 9/25/2010: Merged from Swiz GitHub mainline v1.0RC... into this fork on 9/25/2010